Akal Sena

-The Akal Sena (Gurmukhi: ਅਕਾਲ ਸੈਨਾ; meaning "God's army", "immortal army", or "eternal army"; alternatively transcribed as Akaal Sena) was the Sikh military force established by the sixth Sikh Guru, Guru Hargobind.
+The Akāl Sena (Gurmukhi: ਅਕਾਲ ਸੈਨਾ; meaning 'Army of the Immortal', 'God's Army', or 'Eternal Army'; alternatively transcribed as Akaal Sena) was the Sikh military force established by the sixth Sikh Guru, Guru Hargobind.
 It was the first standing Sikh army.
+It was also known as the Akali Dal (Gurmukhi: ਅਕਾਲੀ ਦਲ, 'Immortal Brigade').

 Background

+During the time period of Guru Arjan, an enemy of the Sikhs and the brother of Arjan, named Prithi Chand, instigated a local Mughal official named Sulahi Khan to destroy the Sikhs and the Guru.
+Sulahi Khan conjured up an excuse that he was collecting tax to justify him leading a small contingent against the Sikhs at Amritsar.
+Due to the local residents of Amritsar fearing for their personal safety, Guru Arjan left the city to prevent tragedy.
+Arjan made his way to Wadali and then from there to Raur.
+After Wadali was ransacked by bandits, Guru Arjan returned and stayed there for two years to provide security for the local residents.

 Guru Arjan had advised his son, Hargobind, to become martially trained when he was a youth.
 The Akal Sena came into being at the same time of the consecration of the Akal Bunga on the 15 June 1606.
 Guru Hargobind believed that the Sikh faith was not limited to spiritual pursuits but martial power and temporal authority was vital as well.
 There are various views as to why the Sikh community and faith was martialized, with one theory being it was caused by the growing religious fundamentalism of the Mughal emperors.
 Some scholars, notably Trilochan Singh, argue that the roots for the martial tradition in Sikhism date back further to the guruship of Guru Arjan, pre-dating Guru Hargobind's militarization reforms and enactments.